eduardz1/Master-Thesis/chapters/theory.typ

 === The TAU Performance System <tau-sect>

+#figure(
+  image("../resources/imgs/paraview_summary.svg"),
+  placement: bottom,
+  caption: [ParaProf's summary view for a 2D elastic wave propagation simulation, where each bar corresponds to a thread and represents the time spent in each routine of the benchmark.
+In blue and red, is the time spent on the `hdg_build_quadrature_int_2D` routine, in yellow, the time spent on the `hdg_build_Ainv_2D`, the orange section corresponds to the time spent by @LAPACK:short to inverse the matrix in the previous routine.
+The purple section is the overhead caused by the TAU instrumentation.]
+    + context {
+      if state("image-outline").get() { linebreak(justify: true) }
+    },
+) <paraprof-summary>

 In the first benchmarks we used TAU as a platform to analyze the performance metrics of our program for different use cases.
 In @paraprof-3D-visualization, @paraprof-function-table, and @paraprof-summary we will see some of the available visualization options available in the software.
 On Linux, TAU needs to be compiled specifically with the options needed to instruct the application we are targeting.
 The way that automatic TAU instrumentation works, is by wrapping the Fortran compiler and preprocessing the source code with a specific `Makefile`.
 For example, for my use case, I used the `Makefile.tau-mpi-pdt-openmp` `Makefile`, which enables the instrumentation of @MPI and OpenMP calls, as well as the @PDT for source code analysis.
 For source code analysis, a new toolkit is being developed, based on @LLVM, called SALT @x-SALT.
 I did not have the opportunity to test it, because it would require working closer with the @LLVM Flang compiler (see @flang) and currently relies on minor patches to the @LLVM codebase, but it certainly seems like a promising replacement for @PDT.

 Once the data are collected, it can be visualized using the `paraprof` tool, which is part of the TAU suite.
 It provides a graphical interface to explore the profiling data, including function call graphs, time spent in each function, and more.
 It also supports 3D visualization of the profiling data, which can be useful for understanding the performance characteristics of the application.